dosanity/dosanity.github.io/webpages/World_Weather_Analysis.md

 ## Project Overview

 We will be analyzing, visualizing, and using statistical skills on weather data and google maps data retrieved through API.
 An application programming interface is a way for two or more computer programs to communicate with each other.
-It is a type of software interface, offering a service to other pieces of software.
+It is a type of software interface, that offers a service to other pieces of software.
 An API call is very similar to navigating to a website.
 An API points to a URL and collects some data from the webpage or server.
-We will be using API to analyze data to supoport the hotel and lodging industry.
-We are tasked to collect and present data for customers via the search, which they will then filter based on their preferred travel criteria in order to find their ideal hotel anywhere in the world.
+We will be using API to analyze data to support the hotel and lodging industry.
+We are tasked to collect and present data for customers via the search, which they will then filter based on their preferred travel criteria to find their ideal hotel anywhere in the world.

 ## Resources